We learned that material possessions don’t equate to happiness…

 We were able to witness first hand, the impact of the work of the ASHA charity group we had gone to support and which has been close to our hearts as a school for the last 4 years.

 We were privileged to work with the children who attend the ASHA centre.
 They all live in the slums, many one room houses (I use the term loosely) with often 7, 8 or more people living together and sharing one bed.
 Yet, the children are very grateful for everything they do have.
-Their families are close-knit communities who enjoy being together and they strive to live their lives according to the ASHA values which are very similar to our Christian Values.
-Friendship, Generosity, Love, Kindness etc. We were delighted to be able to sing songs about the blessings that we all receive from God and to share Bible stories with the children.
+Their families are close-knit communities who enjoy being together and they strive to live their lives according to the ASHA values which are very similar to our Values of Friendship, Generosity, Love, Kindness etc. We were delighted to be able to sing songs and share stories with the children.
 We both have memories that will stay with us forever”.

 Lisa and David Bernard, Clifton-upon – Dunsmore C of E Primary School, UK(2017)